Boodbarbak/clone-hero-song-player/README.md

 ## License

 This project is licensed under the Creative Commons Zero v1.0 Universal license.
-For more information, please see the [https://creativecommons.org/publicdomain/zero/1.0/](LICENSE) file.
+For more information, please see the [LICENSE](LICENSE) file.

 ## Contributing